Artificial intelligence threatens extinction, experts say in new warning

-LONDON -- Scientists and tech industry leaders issued a new warning Tuesday about the perils that artificial intelligence poses to humankind.
+LONDON -- Scientists and tech industry leaders, including high-level executives at Microsoft and Google, issued a new warning Tuesday about the perils that artificial intelligence poses to humankind.

 “Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war,” said the statement posted online.